SinghSarabpreet05/AzureARM/README.md

 # AzureARM

+## Introduction

-ARM templates &amp; parameter files for different Azure Services
+This repo will contain ARM templates, parameter files, Powershell scripts to deploy ARM templates at different scopes for different Azure Services.